Updated June 30, 2026

 Platform Overview

-Blend-ed is a fully white-label, AI-native SaaS LMS platform built for organizations that deliver training as a business.
-Unlike traditional LMS tools that focus only on course delivery, Blend-ed combines LMS, LXP, authoring, skills intelligence, automation, and multi-organization management into a single unified ecosystem.
+Blend-ed is a fully white-label, AI-native SaaS LMS built for organizations that deliver training as a business.
+Unlike traditional LMS tools that focus only on course delivery, Blend-ed combines LMS, LXP, authoring, skills intelligence, automation, and multi-organization management into one system.
+It runs on Open edX, which makes Blend-ed one of 13 official global Open edX partners.

-It is designed to support complex training operations involving cohorts, instructors, certifications, multiple client organizations, competency based education and measurable skill outcomes.
+It is designed for complex training operations that involve cohorts, instructors, certifications, multiple client organizations, competency based education, and measurable skill outcomes.

 Best For

-Training companies, professional academies, certification bodies, customer training providers, and large-scale learning organizations that need deep customization and scalability.
+Training companies, professional academies, certification bodies, customer training providers, and large-scale learning organizations that need deep customization and scale.

 Key Features